KoliPratibha8902/Realtime_weather_monitoring_project/README.md

 - run "java -jar readFile-0.0.3-SNAPSHOT.jar config.json"
 - which get data from #open wether website
 - and add it to your databse

+## If u want more details
+- msg me on email : atrcpit2pk@gmail.com